-In Australia, APRA has outlined the revised DRAFT Australian version of IRRBB standards in APS117 that considers the finalised BASEL III norms for IRRBB as well as the local nuances in the Industry and regulations.
+In Australia, APRA has outlined the revised Australian version of IRRBB standards in APS117 which considers the finalised BASEL III norms for IRRBB as well as the local nuances in the Industry and recent international turmoil caused by IRRBB.

-APRA initiated its consultation process on IRRBB back in Feb 2018 as part of the overall BASEL related revisions to the capital regulatory framework.
-Subsequently APRA provided a formal response to the feedbacks received through the consultation on 4 September 2019.
-APRA intends to finalise the consultation process in 2020 and publish the revised prudential practice guide and reporting standards.
+APRA initiated its most recent consultation process on IRRBB in Dec 2023 as part of the overall BASEL related revisions to the capital regulatory framework.
+APRA intends to finalise the consultation process and publish the revised prudential practice guide and reporting standards in 2024.

-Due to COVID19, APRA has delayed the implementation of these standards in Australia to 1 January 2023.
-While this is a welcome move, the changes proposed under these regulations will need to be carefully evaluated by all ADIs to assess business readiness to adopt these standards from process, technology and people point of view.
+APRA has set the implementation date of these standards in Australia to 1 October 2025.
+The changes proposed under these regulations will need to be carefully evaluated by all ADIs to assess business readiness to adopt these standards from process, technology and people point of view.
 In summary, the key proposals are to: